antmicro/benchalot/README.md

 #### Include

-To run benchmarks with given variable value assignment without creating combinations, use `include` section:
+To run benchmarks with particular variable values assigned (without creating combinations), use the `include` section:

 <!-- name="section-include" -->
 ```yaml